ghassenetanabene6/Pytorch-Material-Based-Semantic-Segmentation/README.md

 However, we have proved in this work that semantic segmentation of materials can be done using the visual aspect (images) through deep learning.
 The first tests showed promising results using **DeeplabV3+** with different backbones like **ResNet** 18, 34, 50, 101, 152 and **Xception**. **PSPNet** is also interesting to use in this task.
 The work is still in progress and the results achieved can be optimized and much more improved.

-## Project Context :
-Graduation internship at the Hydrogen Research Institute (University of Quebec)

 ## The main tasks :

 - Research in the recent and the most relevant Deep Learning and Semantic Segmentation papers and reviews.